How to Set Up Facebook Business Manager

-To run campaigns with your shiny new Advert account you will need to add some billing information.
+To run campaigns with your shiny new ad account you will need to add some billing information.

-With a valid payment method linked, you are now ready to use your advert account to run campaigns and grow your business!
+With a valid payment method linked, you are now ready to use your ad account to run campaigns and grow your business!

 Now you have a Business Manager account, your company’s Page is linked and you have an advert account ready to run campaigns.

-The final thing we are going to look at is how to give people Permissions.
-You will no doubt have in-house members of staff who need to work on your Pages and/or Advert account, so let’s give them access to your Business Manager but with restricted Permissions.
+The final thing we are going to look at is how to give people permissions.
+You will no doubt have in-house members of staff who need to work on your Pages and/or Advert account, so let’s give them access to your Business Manager.

-- The second set of permissions are for Pages, there are various tiers of permissions available if you are unsure check out what they all mean on Facebook here.
+- The second set of permissions are for Pages.
+There are various tiers of permissions available - if you’re unsure check out what they all mean on Facebook here.

-This person now has access to everything you wanted them to and an email will be sent to them inviting them to use your Business Manager.
-You can add further People or adjust permission levels in your settings anytime.
+This person now has access to everything you wanted them to have access to and an email will be sent to them inviting them to use your Business Manager.
+You can add further people or adjust permission levels in your settings any time.